rackerlabs/genestack/docs/genestack-getting-started.md

 The basic setup requires ansible, ansible collection and helm installed to install Kubernetes and OpenStack Helm:

-The environment variable `GENESTACK_PRODUCT` is used to bootstrap specific configurations and alters playbook handling.
-It is persisted at /etc/genestack/product` for subsequent executions, it only has to be used once.

 ``` shell
 /opt/genestack/bootstrap.sh
 ```